iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 00000000: 6E 25 6E 25                                       n%n%                                           .
 ```

-In this example, the NULL pointer dereferencing and the further crash were triggered by the input generated by afl++, namely the `%n`.
-In the other two cases, the fuzzer successfully generated the crashing inputs namely a long input for the executable vulnerable of buffer overflow and another having `y` on the fifth position for the one vulenrable of NULL pointer dereferencing.
+The input supplied by afl++, namely the `%n`, prompted the NULL pointer dereferencing and subsequent crash in this example.
+The fuzzer successfully created the crashing inputs in the other two cases, notably a long input for the executable prone to buffer overflow and another with `y` on the fifth place for the one vulnerable to NULL pointer dereferencing.

 ## Automatic Exploit Generation

-For the last functionality, the automatic exploit generation module was tested with three binary provided by Zeratool, all with `stdin` as an input stream and vulnerable by buffer overflow, but with different mitigations:
+The automatic exploit generating module was tested for the final functionality with three binary given by Zeratool, all having `stdin` as an input stream and vulnerable to buffer overflow, but with various mitigations:

-1. NX, canaries, and PIE disabled; and
+1. Two with NX, canaries, and PIE disabled; and
-2. NX enabled + canaries and PIE disabled.
+2. One with NX enabled + canaries and PIE disabled.

-In addition, one executable had a sensitive function that could be called in the exploit (as an alternative to other symbols, for example).
-The module successfully generated exploits in all cases.
+Furthermore, one executable contained a sensitive function that could be used in the exploit (as a substitute to, say, other symbols).
+In every example, the module effectively developed exploits.

 ```bash
 ➜ opencrs-aeg recommend --elf bof_nx_32 --stream=STDIN --mitigation=NX --weakness=STACK_OUT_OF_BOUND_WRITE